 Of course, if you’d rather celebrate with Belgian salt liquorice, licorice cats, chalk (black liquorice with a white mint coating), coins, drops, Scotties, ropes, wheels or other shapes, just head to Amazon.com and search for “liquorice.”

-WHO INVENTED ALLSORTS
+WHO INVENTED ALLSORTS: THE HISTORY

 Allsorts is our favorite type liquorice—a variety of colorful and flavorful shapes and chewing consistencies.
 They were first produced in Sheffield, England, by Geo.
 Bassett & Co Ltd (now part of Cadbury).